 - 1. Consider the application, assessment report and this memo; - 2.
 Note that the consultation undertaken by the applicant and the Department is sufficient to meet the section 4 Conservation Act obligations; - 3.
-Agree to grant a permission in the name of Contract Wild Animal Control Limited, which will cover staff and contractors; - 4.
-Agree that the proposed permission and conditions consider the adverse effects of the use of sodium fluoroacetate (1080) on DOC managed or administered land and that granting the permission is in accordance with the purpose of the HSNO Act, recognising the life-supporting capacity of ecosystems and the well-being of people and communities and taking into account the principles of that Act;
+Agree, under sub-delegation from the chief executive of the Environmental Protection Authority, to revoke permission 5963468 to enable the inaccuracies within that document to be corrected through a replacement permission; - 4.
+Agree to grant a permission in the name of EcoFX Ltd, which will cover staff and contractors; - 5.
+Agree that the proposed permission and conditions consider the adverse effects of the use of sodium fluoroacetate (1080) and pindone on DOC managed or administered land and that granting the permission is in accordance with the purpose of the HSNO Act, recognising the life-supporting capacity of ecosystems and the well-being of people and communities and taking into account the principles of that Act;